ipdk-io/k8s-infra-offload/docs/Setup.md

 6. Run the `setup_infra.sh` script, which, in addition to creating the specified number of virtual interfaces (TAP type on DPDK target and IDPF Sub-Function type on ES2K), sets up the HugePages and starts infrap4d.
+   The script supports setup in two different modes.

+   a.
+The host mode, where every component runs on the host and offload happens from host.

+   b.
+The split mode, where the inframanager runs on IPU ARM cores for rule offloads while the infraagent runs on host.
+In this mode, the communication channel between IPU ACC-ARM complex and host must pre-exist through provisioning on IPU.
+   The communication channel on ARM-ACC side would require user to configure an IP address and later use it as an argument in setup_infra.sh script.
+The below example assumes remote ACC endpoint with an IP address of `10.10.0.2`.
+   The grpc communication between the two infra components over the comms channel are encrypted.
+User would need to add IP address based on the configuration to `openssl.cnf` under scripts TLS directory and regenerate certificates.
+Make sure to also update inframanager config file for this IP address for manager to bind to and infraagent config file for infraagent to connect to the remote manager.

    ```bash
    ./setup_infra.sh -i <8|16|..> -m <split|host> -r <10.10.0.2>